 Graham Stock Performance

-Graham has a performance score of 4 on a scale of 0 to 100.
-The company retains a Market Volatility (i.e., Beta) of 1.87, which attests to a somewhat significant risk relative to the market.
+On a scale of 0 to 100, Graham holds a performance score of 9.
+The company retains a Market Volatility (i.e., Beta) of 1.76, which attests to a somewhat significant risk relative to the market.
 As the market goes up, the company is expected to outperform it.
 However, if the market returns are negative, Graham will likely underperform.
-Graham right now retains a risk of 2.8%.
-Please check out Graham value at risk, daily balance of power, and the relationship between the total risk alpha and expected short fall , to decide if Graham will be following its current trending patterns.
+Please check Graham's value at risk, rate of daily change, and the relationship between the total risk alpha and expected short fall , to make a quick decision on whether Graham's current trending patterns will revert.

 Risk-Adjusted Performance